 With much of the Gallo team displaced all over the country, this posed quite a challenge.
 The company had to work diligently to overcome these obstacles and bring its employees back home, but it did.

 Given the company’s diverse capabilities and extreme responsiveness, Gallo Mechanical was selected to be a key contractor in the rebuild and renovation of the Superdome.
 This major overhaul was a rushed, 12-hours-a-day, 7-days-a-week job that required over 100 Gallo employees on site at any given time.
-The company redid all of the ductwork, suites, concessions and gladiator lighting, and Gallo was able to do this while every other customer simultaneously needed their services.
+The company redid all of the ductwork, suites, concessions and gladiator duct, and Gallo was able to do this while every other customer simultaneously needed their services.
 The need was great and dire, and Gallo was able to deliver.

 With New Orleans still feeling the aftereffects of Hurricane Katrina, much of the city remained damaged well into the 2010s.